seyounglee2001/ClimateAndConflict/README.md

 ## 🌡️ Approach to Predicting Conflict with Temperature
 1. **Time Series Model:**
    - Purpose: Captures patterns, seasonality, and autocorrelation over time.
 This shows you whether the temporal dynamics are statistically significant.
-The paper runs diagnostics on the models to test its reliance.
+The paper runs diagnostics on the models to test their reliability.

 2. **Time Series Regression Model:**
    - Purpose: To quantify the relationship between temperature and conflict over time, while controlling for other covariates.
 This gives you a measure of how strong the relationship is.
 Diagnostics on the model were applied as well as significance testing.

 3. **Forecast Model:**
    - Purpose: To predict future conflict levels based on the fitted model.
-This determines whether the predictions are reliable visually as well as providing insights for uncertainty of forecasts.
+This determines whether the predictions are reliable visually as well as providing insights for uncertainty through confidence bands of forecasts.

 ---